nextcloud/documentation/admin_manual/issues/general_troubleshooting.rst

 .. warning:: The data directory on the server is exclusive to Nextcloud and must not be modified manually.

-Disregarding this can lead to unwanted behaviours like:
+Disregarding this can lead to unwanted behaviors like:

 * Problems with sync clients
 * Undetected changes due to caching in the database